deislabs/hippo-docs/content/intro/deploy-your-first-application.md

 ?
 What is the URL of your Hippo's Bindle server? http://localhost:8080/v1 ?
 Would you like to create a new Hippo application for this project?
 Yes ?
 What storage ID (bindle name) would you like for your Hippo app? bacongobbler/helloworld ?
-What domain name would you like for your Hippo app? helloworld.hippos.rocks ?
+What domain name would you like for your Hippo app? helloworld.hippofactory.io ?
 Enter your Hippo user name (will become app owner) bacongobbler ?
 Enter your Hippo password **********
 ```